-As of December 31, 2005, we had cash and highly-liquid investments valued at \$3,019,904 and working capital of \$2,589,905.
-Using our available reserves as of December 31, 2005, we believe that we can operate according to our current business plan for at least the next twelve months.
-To date, we have generated minimal revenues and anticipate that our operating costs will exceed any revenues generated over the next several years.
-Therefore, we may be required to raise additional capital in the future in order to operate according to our current business plan, and this funding may not be available on favorable terms, if at all.
 In addition, in connection with any funding, if we need to issue more equity securities than our certificate of incorporation currently authorizes, or more than 20% of the shares of our common stock outstanding, we may need stockholder approval.
 If stockholder approval is not obtained or if adequate funds are not available, we may be required to curtail operations significantly or to obtain funds through arrangements with collaborative partners or others that may require us to relinquish rights to certain of our technologies, product candidates, products or potential markets.
 Investors may experience dilution in their investment from future offerings of our common stock.
 For example, if we raise additional capital by issuing equity securities, such an issuance would reduce the percentage ownership of existing stockholders.
-In addition, assuming the exercise of all options and warrants outstanding, as of December 31, 2005, we had 6,226,021 shares of common stock authorized but unissued, which may be issued from time to time by our board of directors without stockholder approval.
+In addition, assuming the exercise of all options and warrants outstanding, as of September 30, 2006, we had 6,226,021 shares of common stock authorized but unissued, which may be issued from time to time by our board of directors without stockholder approval.
+In connection with our private placement of equity securities, in October 2006, we issued an aggregate of an additional 1,986,306 shares of common stock and warrants to purchase 1,132,194 shares of common stock.
+Therefore, assuming the exercise of all options and warrants granted as of October 31, 2006, we had 3,107,521 shares of common stock authorized but unissued, which may be issued from time to time by our board of directors without stockholder approval.
 Furthermore, we may need to issue securities that have rights, preferences and privileges senior to our common stock.
 Failure to obtain financing on acceptable terms would have a material adverse effect on our liquidity.